bentoml/BentoML/docs/source/concepts/runner.rst

 :code:`bentoml.Service` code will be scheduled among those runner workers.

 Runner also supports :doc:`/guides/batching`.
-For a :ref:`bentoml.Runnable <reference/core:bentoml.Runnable>` configured with batching enabled, the :code:`run` method invocations made from other processes can be dynamically grouped into larger batches in real-time and execute at once.
-This is especially beneficial for compute intensive workloads such as model inference, where batching can lead to better hardware utilization, through vectorization or multi-threading.
+For a :ref:`bentoml.Runnable <reference/core:bentoml.Runnable>` configured with batching, multiple :code:`run` method invocations made from other processes can be dynamically grouped into one batch execution in real-time.
+This is especially beneficial for compute intensive workloads such as model inference, helps to bring better performance through vectorization or multi-threading.

 Pre-built Model Runners